 - 1 Tablespoon Oil

-- 1 Tablespoon Ginger Garlic Paste homemade or store-bought
+- 1 Tablespoon Ginger + Garlic or store-bought paste or chop fresh ingredients

 - 1 Tablespoon Tamarind Paste

-- 1 Tablespoon Brown Sugar or Jaggery Palm Sugar (I like that brand)
+- 1 Tablespoon Brown Sugar or Palm Sugar

 - 1 Tablespoon Tomato Paste

-- 1 Teaspoon dried Fenugreek (aka Kasuri Methi) (optional)
+- 1 Teaspoon dried Fenugreek leaves aka Kasoori Methi, optional

 - Keep all your ingredients ready, slice your onion, dice the tomato, cut your chicken into bite-sized cubes.
 Keep everything aside.